FINISHED Planning of the platformOS Documentation Site

 We used the user-centered, solution-based Design Thinking method.
 We seek to understand users, challenge assumptions, redefine problems, and create innovative solutions to prototype and test.
 This process reframes these problems in human-centric ways and allows designers to focus on what’s most important for users.
 The method consists of 5 phases— Empathize, Define, Ideate, Prototype, and Test.

-At the start, we explored our audience, our documentation needs, existing and missing content through in-depth interviews and workshops.
+At the start, we explored our audience, our documentation needs, and identified both existing and missing content through in-depth interviews and workshops.
 In Design Thinking terms, this was the Empathize phase.
 Then, we defined personas and our Content Inventory (Define) and shared our ideas for content and features through a Card Sorting exercise (Ideate).
 Based on our findings, we created a sitemap and prioritized content needs.
 Layouts, wireframes, and content production (Prototype and Test) started based on the results of our discovery phase.

 Read more about the process in our four-part article series: Building Our Documentation Site on platformOS